richardbarran/django-minipub/docs/pages/installation.rst

          'mininews',
     )

-You are now ready to use mininews in your code...
+You are now ready to use mininews in your code.